Jqmfg/Notes/IntroToLinux/Chapter17.md

 While top is running in a terminal window, you can enter single-letter commands to change its behaviour.
 For example, you can view the top-ranked processes based on CPU or memory usage.
 If needed, you can alter the priorities of running processes or you can stop/kill a process.
-The following table lists what happens when pressing varous keys when running top:
+The following table lists what happens when pressing various keys when running top:

 Command | output
 - | -